 In 1918, a chapel was dedicated by the Bishop of Chichester, Dr Burrows at the suggestion of the late Rector, the Rev. A F Faithful.
 When the College closed the alter and all the furniture and the College Roll of Honour was accepted by the Dean and Chapter of Chichester Cathedral and was used to furnish a Chapel in the North West of the Cathedral.
 Unfortunately, these items are now lost in time.

 Lt William Sladen Hughes, 2nd Battn Royal Sussex, KIA 14 September 1914, Battle of the Aisne, age 24.
 Commemorated on La Ferté-sous-Jouarre Memorial.
 Son of Augustus Frederick Hughes of Hillbrook, Birr, King’s County, Ireland, member of Wanderers Football Club.

 2nd Lt John Lawson- Smith, 1st Battn.
-West Yorkshire Regt, Mentioned in Despatches , KIA 20 October 1914 Bois Grenier, age 22.
+West Yorkshire Regt, Mentioned in Despatches, KIA on 20 October 1914 at Bois Grenier, aged 22.
 Commemorated on Le Touret Memorial, Richebourg.
-Born 1892, son of Edward Maule Lawson-Smith and Ethel Mary (Davies) of Colton Lodge, Tadcaster.
+Born in 1892, son of Edward Maule Lawson-Smith and Ethel Mary (Davies) of Colton Lodge, Tadcaster.

 Lt Edward Waring, 1st Battn.
 Kings Royal Rifles, KIA 29 October 1914, age 20, commemorated on Menin Gate Memorial.
 Born 1894, son of Capt.
 William Waring of Beenham House, Reading.